Skip to content

 Is 3% inflation a reasonable figure to use for long-term planning?

 Historically, many economies around the world have experienced average inflation somewhere in the range of 2% to 4% over long periods, though this varies considerably by country and era, and recent years have seen significantly higher rates in some regions.
 Using a range of figures rather than a single assumption can give a more rounded picture of possible outcomes.
-Trying both a conservative and a higher estimate in this calculator is one approach worth considering.
+Trying both a conservative and a higher estimate in this calculator is one approach worth noting.

 How does inflation affect retirement savings over 30 years?